 - Briefs or instructions are dealt with by our Clerks swiftly and efficiently, and receipt is confirmed within 24 hours

 - Any papers received are acknowledged in writing

 - On receipt of papers, the Chambers Barrister immediately assesses the requirements to determine any conflicts of interest, time restrictions and funding arrangements.

 - Instructing Solicitors are informed of any preparatory steps required, and are kept up to date with progress at each stage.

 - All communications from professional clients are recorded and delivered to the appropriate Barrister

 - Messages are checked regularly by Counsel and where practicable we reply by the end of that business day

 Please let us know how we are doing…

 We use Client Questionnaires to identify and react to the real time needs, concerns and interests of our Clients.
-We also welcome your comments on our Feedback Form, which is located below.
+We also welcome your comments on our Feedback Form.

 The Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012